 Aiperi Yusupova ‘17 has already had a pretty eventful weekend: she delivered a moving student address at Friday’s Baccalaureate service.
 As she got ready this morning, she was thinking of the beginning of her time at Guilford, rather than the end.
 When remembering what it felt like to finally receive her acceptance email from Guilford, she explained that, “I felt like I’d been given a ticket to a ride toward my dreams.”

 As the graduating students process onto the Quad, they form two lines along the sidewalk as it curves from Founders, past Mary Hobbs, and stopping at King.
 Between these lines, the faculty process to the sounds of cheers and applause from the students they helped arrive at this special morning.
-It’s a beautiful gesture, and the elation in the students’
+It’s a beautiful gesture, and the elation in the students’ faces is obvious.